ministryofjustice/cloud-platform/docs/Architecture-Official.md

 As seen in the diagram, there are a few different components that the architecture is comprised of.
 This section will break-down these components and detail the context in which they are used.

+### Environments repo in GitHub

+Each service teams' environment/namespace is defined as a folder in GitHub's 'environments' repo: https://github.com/ministryofjustice/cloud-platform-environments/tree/main/namespaces

+Service team creates two groups of files in their environment/namespace folder:

+* Namespace Config YAML - defines their Kubernetes 'namespace', where the team will be able to run their app's pods/containers.
+* Terraform - defines AWS resources

+The GitHub process flows as follows:

+1. A developer will make a change to file/s in the [environments repo] and then raise a pull request (PR).
+2. A member of the Cloud Platform team will review the PR.
+The developer is notified of the approval or otherwise.
+3. The developer merges the code change into the 'main' branch.
+4. The code change in 'main' is noticed by Concourse, and the pipeline is triggered - [Apply Pipeline in Concourse](#apply-pipeline-in-concourse)

 ### Apply Pipeline in Concourse

-The 'Apply Pipeline' is the key part of Cloud Platform that deploys the Kubernetes and AWS resources, that a service team has defined in code.
+The 'Apply Pipeline' is the key part of Cloud Platform that deploys the Kubernetes and AWS resources, that a service team has defined in code in the 'environments' repo: https://github.com/ministryofjustice/cloud-platform-environments/tree/main/namespaces .

 These jobs are managed by Concourse, which runs on the Manager cluster.

-The process starts with the user pushing some code to GitHub, in the .
-Once merged to master, the pipeline is triggered and it applies it.
-This results in resources in Kubernetes and AWS being created or changed.
+The process starts with the user [pushing some code to GitHub and merged to main](#environments-repo-in-github):

 ![Pipeline diagram](images/arch-dia-v1.png)